+To acknowled dge receipt of GM CS's Code of Conduct, please 1 review this st atement and r eturn a signed copy prior to your visitation or performance of of your vo olunteer duties at the school.

 To acknowledge receipt of GMCS's Code of Conduct, please review this statement and return a signed copy prior to your visitation or performance of your volunteer duties at the school.

 I, the undersigned, have read GMCS's Code of Conduct, as set forth herein.

 Name (please print)

 Signature

 Date

+Attachment 2

 Request For Instructional Exemption

 STUDENT NAME:

 PARENT NAME:

 TELEPHONE: HOME: WORK:

 REQUEST INITIATED BY:

 ADDRESS:

-CITY: STATE: ZIP:
+CITY: STA ATE: ZIP:

-1. Please explain the basis of your objection.
+1. Please explain the basis of your obj ection.

-2. Please list below the specific course content objectives and/or specific methodology to which you are objecting.
-Please reference the Planned Course Guide or textbook for specific content, materials, or practices.
+2. Please list below the specific of you are objecting.
+Please reference the materials, or practices.
+2

 PARENT SIGNATURE:

 DATE: